enonic/app-snapshotter/README.md

 ### Cleanup

 The cleanup schedule is set up to run every hour by default.
 This will delete snapshots that are outside the keep-range of the schedules.
+This schedule can be configured by changing the ``cleanup.cron``

 ### Mail